WindsorLoss/letstravel/README.md

 This website is a tourist guide about the most incredible places in the state of Espírito Santo - Brazil.

-On it, you can find infos about the place, opening hours and its location on the map.
+On it, you can find information about the place, opening hours and its location on the map.

 ## Background